Magnesium Battery | Chemistry Construction of Magnesium Battery

 Advantage of Magnesium Battery

-- It has very good self life; it can be stored for long even under high-temperature.
+- It has a very good self life; it can be stored for a long time even under high-temperature.
 These battery can be stored up to 5 years at the temperature 20oC.

 - It has twice capacity compared to equivalent size Leclanche battery.

 - Poor storage after partial discharge.

 Sizes And Types Of Mg/Mno2 Batteries